 For Windows and Mac only.
 If you are a mobile user, please click here.

-Beatrice Green is an experienced editor who loves all things related to social.
+Brent Archer is an experienced editor who loves all things related to social.
 She has spent more than a decade writing instructional contents related to social media, streaming services and video related topics all over the internet for Digiarty.
 Outside the social, she is addicted to Google I/O, Apple WWDC and other tech news to keep her informed.